 1. Why do I need the book, DVD, and podcast?

-If you have a float bar and you use “common knowledge” to teach yourself to float, you take a chance on skipping steps, scaring yourself, and getting discouraged.
+If you have a float bar and you use “common knowledge” to teach yourself to float, you will inevitably skip steps, scare yourself, and become discouraged.
+Common knowledge is incorrect.
 At Miracle Swimming, that doesn’t happen.
-Our book, DVD, and podcast teach you how to learn, feeling calm all the time.
-That’s the difference at Miracle Swimming.
+Our book, DVD, and podcast teach you how to learn, feeling safe all the time.
 No more panicking in the shallow or deep, at the wall or in the middle.
-The urgency to learn is understandable.
+Your urgency to learn is understandable.
 However, a little knowledge first goes a long way.
-Listen to the podcast first or read the first 60 pages of the book to get started.
+Listen to the podcast or read the first 60 pages of the book to get started.
 Or watch the DVD before you get into the pool.
 Read the whole book to learn to swim comfortably in the shallow and deep.
-Formal strokes are left out.
+Formal strokes are not relevant and not included.

 2. Ideally, your tummy will not touch the Float Bar when you float on your back.
 If it does, put the Float Bar in shallower water.
 Or, make your Float Bar taller.

 How can you know in advance if your tummy will touch it?

 If you’re fairly lean, you will most likely float at a diagonal and your feet will be on the floor, or near it.

 If you’re not lean at all, you will most likely float horizontally and your abdomen will touch the Float Bar.

 Height: 40 inches to top of cross bar

 Width of cross bar: 40 inches